Human-Gechi/SCA-ML-AI-CHALLENGE/README.md

-# She Code Africa ML/AI Challenge – Postpartum Depression Prediction
+# She Code Africa ML/AI Challenge 2ND PLACE WINNERS – Postpartum Depression Prediction

 ## 📌 Project Overview
 This project was developed for the **She Code Africa ML/AI Hackathon 2025**, with the challenge theme: